 Best Ukulele For Beginners Selection Methodology

 We looked at all the ukuleles that you can buy from major American music gear retailers for under $50, including bundles that come with accessories.
 For this edition, some ukuleles have become unavailable, making way for a number of new entries into the guide.
 To ensure our data is up-to-date, we processed over 46,000 sources that include the most recent reviews and ratings.
-All these data were then fed into the Gearank Algorithm to produce the rating scores out of 100 you see above.
-This allowed us to filter the list to just the highest rated qualifying ukuleles.
-For more information about our methods see How Gearank Works.
+All this data was then fed into the Gearank Algorithm to produce the rating scores out of 100 you see above.
+This allowed us to filter the list to just the highest-rated qualifying ukuleles.
+For more information about our methods, see How Gearank Works.

 About the Author and Contributors